Medicine at St John's

-The Aptitude for Medicine Interview is conducted by a Fellow in one of the basic medical sciences and a medical practitioner (usually the Director of Clinical Studies).
+The Aptitude for Medicine Interview is conducted by a subject expert in one of the basic medical sciences and a medical practitioner (usually the Director of Clinical Studies).
 This interview focuses on professional development and the wider aspects of medicine.
 You will be asked what your motivation is to study medicine as a vocation, and to show any relevant experience you have in healthcare or caring in general.
-Obviously some practical experience of voluntary work in a hospital, etc is likely to provide a very useful basis for discussion at this interview, although we appreciate that this is not always easy to obtain.
 The interview will also explore a number of general questions about your understanding of medicine, public health, interaction with patients and related topics.

 A sample of the Scientific Reasoning Skills problem is provided, based on the questions used in the 2017 admissions round.
 The problems used in the actual interview will, of course, normally be different each year.